31 Euphrosyne

-Euphrosyne (minor planet designation: 31 Euphrosyne) is a very young asteroid.
-It is the one of the largest asteroids (approximately tied for 7th place, to within measurement uncertainties).
+31 Euphrosyne is one of the largest asteroids (approximately tied for 7th place, to within measurement uncertainties).
 It was discovered by James Ferguson on September 1, 1854, the first asteroid found from North America.
 It is named after Euphrosyne, one of the Charites in Greek mythology.
 In 2019 a small companion was discovered.
 It is the third-roundest known asteroid (after 1 Ceres and 10 Hygiea); this is thought to be due to having re-accreted after being disrupted by a collision, and it is not close to hydrostatic equilibrium.

 Observations

 Euphrosyne is a fairly dark body near the belt's outer edge.
 Consequently, it is never visible with binoculars, having a maximum apparent magnitude at the best possible opposition of around +10.2 (as in November 2011), which is fainter than any of the thirty asteroids previously discovered.

 Euphrosyne has a high orbital inclination and eccentricity having nodes near perihelion and aphelion, Euphrosyne's perihelion lies at the northernmost point of its orbit.
 During perihelic oppositions, Euphrosyne is very high in the sky from northern latitudes and invisible from southern countries such as New Zealand and Chile.